wxie2017/wxie2017.github.io/pages/speech/close_relationship.md

 When it was time to come back, there was a problem: my brother sat at the front, mom was in the middle, but I couldn't get on the moving bicycle.
 If mom stopped to put me on, she couldn't start pedaling again.
-The road was empty.

-After several attempts, mom said, "I'll take your brother, and you walk home."
+After several attempts, mom looked at me and said, "I'll take your brother, and you walk home."
 I could clearly see the tears in her eyes.
 At that moment, I felt the close relationship between mom and me.
 I nodded, and mom rode away.

 I walked and walked.
-The road seemed endless, and the fading light is my only companion.
-Raise your hands if you know the feeling of hopelessness.
+The road seemed endless, and the fading light was my only companion.
+Take a deep breath if you know the feeling of hopelessness.

 Time passed by.
 Suddenly, in the twilight, I saw a familiar figure coming towards me.
 It was my mother, her face etched with determination and love.